 - Do not freeze.

 - Avoid prolonged or repetitive exposure to high ambient temperatures (20 °C to 25 °C).

 - Do not vaccinate within 21 days of slaughter.

 - Observe aseptic precautions.

-- Ensure that the vaccination equipment (spray apparatus, droppers) is clean prior to use.
+- Ensure that the vaccination equipment (spray apparatus, droppers) is clean prior to use and during use.

-- The spray apparatus should be free from sediments, corrosion and traces of disinfectants and/or spirits.
+- The spray apparatus should be free from sediments, corrosion and traces of disinfectants.
 It should preferably be used for vaccination purposes only.

 - The spray apparatus should be free from sediments, corrosion and traces of disinfectants (preferably to be used for vaccination purposes only).

-- Dissolve the vaccine in Intervet Diluent Oculo Nasal and administer by means of a standardised dropper (usually 30 mℓ/1 000 doses).
+- Dissolve the vaccine in physiological saline solution and administer by means of a standardised dropper (usually 30 mℓ per 1 000 doses).

 - Do not release the chicken until a swallowing motion is noticed.

-- For numbers of birds between standard dosages, the next high dosage should be chosen.
+- For numbers of chicken, between standard dosages, the next higher dosage should be chosen.

 Note: Administration by coarse spray or eye drop route gives the best response.
 These should be the methods of choice, especially when vaccinating young chickens.

 The optimum time and method of administration depends largely upon local situation.
-The advice of a veterinary surgeon should be sought.
-The vaccine is safe to use from 1 day of age onwards.
+The advice of a veterinarian should be sought.
+The vaccine is safe to use from 1-day-old onwards.